marcusoftnet/marcusoftnet.github.io/_posts/2006-11-01-performance-in-aspnet-apps.md

 myths.
 [Read it
 here](http://msdn.microsoft.com/msdnmag/issues/05/01/ASPNETPerformance/default.aspx?loc=&side=true#a).

-Some of those were new to me and some old, which but i have so many times tried to explain to customers (such the one about different speed on VB.NET and C#-code).
+Some of those were new to me and some old, which but I have so many times tried to explain to customers (such the one about different speed on VB.NET and C#-code).
 So nice to have a place to point to...